armaanchowfin/MultiFunctionalWebServer/readme.md

 - ```clientinputhandler``` gets input from user terminal and sends it to the server for further processing.

 ### Server-Side User's List:
- - Each connected client is stored as a node in a Doubly-linked list of Client structs.
+ - Each connected client is stored as a node in a Doubly-linked list of DLLNode structs.
+ - Each node contains thread-local client details.
+ - DLL Nodes are accessed instead of multiple File I/O operations to implement ```LIST```.

 ### Function Details:

 ## Drawbacks
-No performance testing/optimizations done as yet.
+- No performance testing/optimizations done as yet.
-Program is not entirely thread-safe yet.
+- Program is not entirely thread-safe yet.
 Scalability is a concern and will likely lead to the discovery of concurrency bugs.
+- Error checking not yet implemented for most functions.